Powerhouse Hobbs: Personal life

 Hobson was raised by his grandparents, and has said that his love of professional wrestling came through his grandparents who regularly watched and attended wrestling shows at the Cow Palace.
-When Hobson was 21, his older brother was killed by gunfire; they had aspirations of being a manager-wrestler duo in professional wrestling.
+Hobson's older brother was killed by gunfire; they had aspirations of being a manager-wrestler duo in professional wrestling.
 Hobson was also injured in the shooting, taking a bullet in his forearm.
 Hobson has two sons and one daughter.